About Robyn Phillips

-In my previous career I was a project accountant working in various countries including New Zealand, Ireland and the United Kingdom.
+In my previous career I was a project accountant working in New Zealand, Ireland and the United Kingdom.
 When my children were born I could no longer face the endless hours of managing corporate spreadsheets.
 My long held interest in sports medicine and exercise turned into a passion for osteopathy; and that led to five years of intensive study.
 Learning has always been important in my life.
 I make an effort to learn more everyday.

 In 2017 I took part in long distance walking events including the Ultra Challenge Winter Walk (20km), the London Moonwalk (42 km), the Ultra Challenge London to Brighton half (56km) and the Oxfam Trailwalker (100km).
 I also competed in the Hever Castle Triathlon series at Super Sprint distance (400m swim, 20km cycle, 4km run).

 - My 2018 physical challenges included walking the Yorkshire 3 Peaks (42 kms), running in a Gauntlet Triathlon relay team (21km) at Cholmondeley Castle, and the Sprint Plus triathlon (800 swim, 40km cycle, 8km run) at Hever Castle.